martin-welss/data_visualization/README.md

  - Maybe it is better to show only survived men or died women
  - Would it be possible to show percent values?

+The feedback drove me to the conclusion to show percent values and let the reader switch between survived and died.
+From this follows that male and female keep their color, so no more confusion about the sex.

 ## Resources